-Kate Mara and Jamie Bell Are Reportedly Engaged – Check Out Her Ring
+Kate Mara and Jamie Bell Are Engaged

 Kate Mara and Jamie Bell are making the leap from castmates to husband and wife.

-The Fantastic Four stars are engaged, a rep for the actress confirmed to E!
-News.
-Representatives for both stars did not immediately respond to PEOPLE’s requests for comments.
+The Fantastic Four stars are engaged, a rep for the actress confirmed to PEOPLE.

 Mara, 33, was spotted sporting a stunning new sparkler in New York City this month, and showed off the same ring in a recent photo posted to social media.